ESL Speaking

 Reason #3: They’re Student-Centred

-Whenever possible, I like to have my students doing hard work in class, not me.
+Whenever possible, I like to have my students do hard work in class, not me.
 After all, I speak English really well and don’t really need more practice, right?

 To this end, small talk classes are filled with students talking to each other about a variety of interesting things and personally, I consider this a success when teaching English.